codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 setRule()
 ---------

 This method sets a single rule.
-It takes the name of field as the first parameter, an optional label and a string with a pipe-delimited list of rules that should be applied::
+It takes the name of the field as the first parameter, an optional label and a string with a pipe-delimited list of rules that should be applied::